academe/google-webfonts-for-woo-framework/google-fonts-for-woo-framework/readme.txt

 2.

 == Changelog ==

+= Version 1.5.2 =
+* Update the API key on plugin update (the activation hook is no longer run, which I kind of missed).

 = Version 1.5.0 =
 * Now defaults to shared browser API key.
 You can still use your own if you wish.